miguel-perez/smoothState.js/README.md

 2. Join the [Gitter room](https://gitter.im/miguel-perez/smoothState.js?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge) and talk to some of the contributors.
 3. Contact [Miguel](http://miguel-perez.com/), he provides training and consultation services.

-Please **avoid creating a Github issue with personal support requests**, we'll want to keep the tracker clear for bugs and pull requests.
+Please **avoid creating a Github issue** with personal support requests.
+We keep the tracker clear for bugs and pull requests.

+## FAQ

+> Help!
+My `$(document).ready()` plugins work fine when I refresh but break on the second page load.

+smoothState provides the [onAfter](https://github.com/miguel-perez/smoothState.js#onafter) callback function that would allow you to re-run your plugins.
+This can be tricky if you’re unfamiliar with how Ajax works.

+When you run a plugin on `$(document).ready()`, it’s going to register *only* on elements that are currently on the page.
+Since we’re injecting new elements every load, we need to run the plugins again, scoping it to *just* the new stuff.

+A good way to do this is to wrap your plugin initializations in a function that we call on both `$.fn.ready()` and `onAfter`.
+You’ll want to specify the [context](http://api.jquery.com/jQuery/#jQuery-selector-context) each time you init the plugins so that you don’t double-bind the plugins.
+We call this a “module execution controller”.

 ## Contribute